 I am a Ph.D. in Computer Science.
 My thesis name is Opening Up Trace-Based Mechanisms, which was guided by Professor Dr. Éric Tanter.
 My thesis was developed at the Pleiad laboratory of the Computer Science Department (DCC) and Center for Advanced Research in Education (CIAE).
 Both institutions belong to University of Chile.
 After my Ph.
 D, I have realized several researching stays at universities from different countries: Tokyo Institute of Technology, Japan, 2019 (6 months); Cauca University, Colombia, 2018 (2 months); Shibaura Institute of Technology, Japan, 2013-2014 (4-2 months); and Ecole des mines de Nantes, France, 2010 (2 months).

-In order to promote research in my academic unit and my collaborators, I have founded the research laboratory Pragmatics Lab.
+To promote research in my academic unit and with my collaborators, I have founded the research laboratory Pragmatics Lab.
 If you want to know more about this laboratory, please drop a line firstname.lastname@example.org.